 When dividing property in a divorce settlement, these tax considerations can be worth several hundred dollars per year.
 For parents who are sharing custody relatively equally, these exemptions are often an important bargaining tool.

 Creating a fair child support arrangement and parenting plan takes skill and experience.
-At Ashby Law, our attorneys understand how these agreements will affect your taxes in the future, and will help you negotiate a divorce settlement that is fair for both you and your children.
+At Pacific Northwest Family Law, our attorneys understand how these agreements will affect your taxes in the future, and will help you negotiate a divorce settlement that is fair for both you and your children.